ghga-de/milestones-docs/32-pink-velvet-worm/technical_specification.md

 ## Scope
 ### Outline:
-The metadata search service will be rewritten to conform to standards/best practices our current architectural approach.
-The focus is on refactoring the service and not on adding or altering functionality.
+The metadata search service will be rewritten to conform to standards/best practices of our current architectural approach.
+The focus is on re-implementing the service and not on adding or altering functionality.

 ### Included/Required:
 - Restructuring the project to conform to the Triple Hexagonal architectural approach